enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 I'm not drawing some of the auxiliary wires in order to minimize noise in an already noisy diagram.

-Once we find a redex, we can reduce it, and restart the walk from the root#footnote[There's an immediate optimization here, where one can restart the walk from the previously exited main port, instead of restarting from the root].
+Once we find a redex, we can reduce it, and restart the walk from the root#footnote[There's an immediate optimization here, where one can restart the walk from the previously entered aux port, instead of restarting from the root].
 If there is no redex, the walk will eventually return to the root, assuming that the net does not contain any _vicious circles_#footnote[Vicious circles are nonsensical terms, such as a lambda returning itself as the body.
 These terms are "worse" than non-terminating terms like $Omega$ as they are "normalized" but cannot be read back.
 In some sense,